techmahedy/zunoo/README.md

 <a name="section-1"></a>

 ## About
-This is a mini PHP framework with some basic features like di-container, dependency injection, routing, accepting request with routing, controller and model.
+MII, A basic PHP MVC framework design in a way that you feel like you are working in a Laravel application.
+In this framework you will get all the basic features of a web application needs like routing, middleware, dependency injection, eloquent relationship, model, blade template engine and interface injection and many mores.
+Test it and if you like, please give a star to it.
 <a name="section-14"></a>

 ## How to Install